MACAbanner

 Climate change disproportionately impacts the young and vulnerable.

 Climate Justice is a basic human right without which there are social, economic, public health, and other adverse impacts which disproportionately affect under-privileged populations.
 Younger people will also face an ever increasing set of challenges from the accumulation of greenhouse gases driving climate change throughout their lives.
 Leading nations responsible for the majority of carbon emissions historically have a moral responsibility to address the challenges.
 In order to minimize these concerns, we support taking a holistic approach, consisting of, but not limited to, prioritizing building resilience, addressing issues of climate migration, and promoting principles of circular economy (waste management, waste-to-energy, clean energy) in development.
-We are pursuing a sustained and joint approach with all stakeholders, to the Covid-19 pandemic’s collateral impacts on the climate, economies and societies, in particular in the most vulnerable segments of the population through an inclusive, equitable and sustainable recovery.

 Moral responsibility